 Text to Speech

+The feature requires a VEGAS Pro 365 or VEGAS Post 365 subscription.

+To be able to use this feature you have to be logged in to the VEGAS Hub. (see below)

 The Text to Speech feature in VEGAS Pro enables you to add narration to videos with computer-generated voices through AI technology.
 With Text to Speech, you can generate spoken narration in several different voices and languages.
 You can also use it to translate your narrations to various languages with natural-sounding native voices.

 To generate narration audio files, choose Tools | Text to Speech.
 In the Text to Speech dialog box, enter the text you want to turn into audio into the text field.
 You can either type directly into the field or paste text that you’ve copied from a different source.